Hunting the Snargasher.

 It could be that all these explanations are possible; an obscure slang word for a training aircraft from WW1 might have been used by a veteran involved in building the R.S.1 (perhaps even George Reid ?) and then it was picked up and adopted by the company.
 Then the same term might have resurfaced amongst Canadian flyers in WW2 from some instructor or senior officer who had served in WW1.

 However, I would suggest another possibility; I stress this is just speculation, with no direct evidence but certain aspects are compelling.
 The Reid and Sigrist R.S.1's main competitor for foreign orders was the French SNCAC NC232.2.
 Manufacturered by the Société Nationale de Constructions Aéronautiques du Centre, one of the nationalised French aviation companies.
 Could it be that the "SN" in "snargasher" was derived from "SNCAC" and was a joke name to suggest it was a better aircraft than the SNCAC offering?
 When the R.S.1 was displayed at the Brussels Aviation Salon in 1939, the SNCAC NC232.2 put on a full aerobatic display at the associated flying display and SNCAC had a stand not far from Reid and Sigrist's displaying the related SNCAC NC220-2 mocked up to represent the more powerful SNACAC NC 600.
-You would see why Reid and Sigrist would be embarrassed by poking fun at their French allies.
+You would see why Reid and Sigrist would be embarrassed to be poking fun at their French allies.
 So, if challenged by an aviation journalist to explain the name, maybe someone in the company made up the story that snargasher was an old slang word for a training aircraft (there does not seem to be any written mention of the term before 1939).
 Likewise, someone else in the company might have dismissed it as simply a "family joke" with no meaning.
 Then, maybe it became self-perpetuating; someone reading the explanation of snargasher alluding to training aircraft in WW1 then started using it in WW2? - Stranger things have happened.
 If anyone ever does find written evidence of the term "snargasher" prior to 1939, please let me know.

 The SNCAC NC232.2 (formerly the Hanriot 232) was a direct competitor to the R.S.1 / R.S.2 in the twin engined trainer marketplace.
 Despite the two-seat NC232.2 having slightly more powerful engines and a retracting undercarriage it was only 3 mph (4.8 kph) faster than the three-seat R.S.1 and had less range.
 Was the name "Snargasher" a sly dig at "SNCAC"?.